hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 ```

-The first command is to change into our working directory:
+Change into the rnaseq folder.
+This will be our working directory:

 ```
 $ cd ngs_course/rnaseq